edwin-bergstedt/FigCraft/README.md

-🖼️ Create Collage
+🖼️ FigCraft
-Create Collage is a Python tool that simplifies creating image collages for reports, presentations, and documentation.
+FigCraft is a Python tool that simplifies creating image collages for reports, presentations, and documentation.
 It supports flexible layouts, text customization, and high-resolution export for professional results.

 ✅ Features